What is Interaction Design?

 User experience designers apply UX fundamentals like design thinking, human-centered design, and user research to make decisions.
 They’re specifically concerned with a user’s tasks, actions, and environment, while interaction designers focus on making the digital product respond to user actions in an appropriate way.
 They tend to think about what happens when a user clicks a button, types a phrase into a search bar or hovers over an image.

-Interaction Design Principles
+What are Interaction Design Principles?

 We’ve chosen our favorite IxD principles from Don Norman’s (co-founder of the Nielsen Norman Group) book, The Design of Everyday Things.